 O Lord Jesus Christ, keep us from impenitence and unbelief and grant that we sincerely repent of our sins and trust in You for mercy and forgiveness that we may be received into Your everlasting kingdom and not be cast out on the Last Day.
 And as a fruit of our faith, grant that we also seek to walk in accord with Your commandments while we await Your return.
 Amen.

-[Scripture Quotations from the King James Version of the Bible]
+[Scripture is quoted from the King James Version of the Bible]